melanielaporte/JLCPCB-Ordering-Guide/README.md

 1. Select **SMT Assembly**.
 2. Upload BOM and Pick-and-Place files.

-ADD photo of SMT assembly process
+WILL ADD photo of SMT assembly process

 ## Step 7: Confirm Order and Checkout